returntohero/ebookscanner/README.md

   ebook-scanner:
     # Pulls the pre-built image from Docker Hub.
     # Replace 'your-username' with the actual Docker Hub username.
-    # It is recommended to use a specific version tag for stability.
-    image: returntohero/ebook-scanner:v1.0.0 # <-- CHANGE TO THE LATEST VERSION TAG
+    image: your-username/ebook-scanner:v1.0.0 # <-- CHANGE TO THE LATEST VERSION TAG

     container_name: ebook-scanner
-    restart: always
+    restart: unless-stopped

-    environment:
-      # Set your desired scan schedule in cron format.
-      - CRON_SCHEDULE=0 2 * * *

     volumes:
+      # --- MAP YOUR FOLDERS HERE ---
-      # Edit the 'source' path below to point to your ebook library.
+      # 1. Edit the 'source' path below to point to your ebook library.
       - type: bind
         source: /path/to/your/books # <-- EDIT THIS LINE
         target: /ebooks
         read_only: true

-      # This line maps an 'output' folder in the current directory.
+      # 2. This line maps an 'output' folder in the current directory.
       - type: bind
         source: ./output
         target: /output